Australian

 Arthur, one of Convict Australia most notorious sites.
 Prisoners,

-sent here.
-While in appearances a very pleasant place now, its history
+were sent here.
+While in appearances a very pleasant place now,

-belies this near pastoral setting.
-There is much here to learn of
+its history belies this near pastoral setting.
+There is much here

-one of the darker periods of England’s past.
-Return a little
+to learn of one of the darker periods of England’s past.
+Return

 Croft for your overnight.
 As well as accommodation, Potter’s